 The goal in this task is to find the most relevant entities in the ont2 to the class ont1:A1.
 In this case, the best output would be ont2:B1, ont2:B2, and ont2:B3.

-For each source ontology entity that is involved in a relation, the system will be given the related entities from the target ontology.
-The system should then endeavor to find the concrete relationships, such as equivalence, subsumption, intersection, value restriction, and so on, that hold between the entities.
+For each alignmnet, the system should then endeavor to find the concrete relationships, such as equivalence, subsumption, intersection, value restriction, and so on, that hold between the entities.
+In terms of the example above, an alignment system needs to eventually determine that the relationship between the two sides is equivalence.

 This task is a combination of the two former steps.

-After we collect the results from matching systems, we plan to utilize semantic precision and recall as the metrics to evaluate the performance for three tasks.
-In addition, we will post the evaluation scripts shortly for the system developers to evaluate the performance.
+After we collect the results from matching systems, we plan to utilize relaxed precision and recall as the metrics to evaluate the performance for three tasks.
 The full reference alignment can be downloaded from here.

 This dataset is from the GeoLink project, which was funded under the U.S. National Science Foundation's EarthCube initiative.
 It is composed of two ontologies: the GeoLink Base Ontology (GBO) and the GeoLink Modular Ontology (GMO).
 The GeoLink project is a real-world use case of ontologies, and its instance data is available.
 The ontologies with the populated instance data can be also downloaded (here).
 The alignment between the two ontologies was developed in consultation with domain experts from several geoscience research institutions.
 This alignment is a slightly simplified version of the one discussed in .
 The relations that involve punning have been removed due to a concern that many automated alignment systems would not consider these as potential mappings.
 More details can be found in .